-Have you or someone you know been involved in a motor vehicle collision?
-One of the most common injuries from a car crash is the damaging effect of whiplash.
+One of the most common injuries from an auto accident is the damaging effects of whiplash.
 Whiplash is a sudden jolt that causes the head to be abruptly thrown back and sideways.
 Even a car accident that is seemingly minor with low speed impact can cause serious injury to the driver and passengers.
 Whiplash can occur at speeds of fifteen miles per hour or less.

 What are the most common signs and symptoms of whiplash?